WideChat/docs/developer-guides/realtime-api/the-message-object/buttons/README.md

 Buttons can invoke different types of actions.
 These buttons allow you to easily offer the message recipient actions they can take in response to the template, such as opening a webview, starting a payment flow, sending a postback message to your webhook, and more. *

+Buttons can be rendered either horizontally or vertically using the `button_layout` field at any level in the payload outside of the buttons array itself.
+- `button_layout`: _(Depends on the inclusion of a buttons arrary)_ Describes how the buttons are to be laid out in the chat window or keyboard.
+Possible values: `vertical` or `horizontal`.

 The button object contains these fields:

 - `type`: One of these "url", "webview", or "postback"